Ti-Yao/Single-Ventricle-Segmentation-Pipeline/README.md

         ‣ patient2.png
     ○ ...
 ```
+Please note that you will have to use your own data for this project.

 ## Pipeline
 Once you have the correct folder structure, to use the pipeline, you only need to use the following code: